Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ## Reference and additional reading

-[1] For a (slightly outdated) casual read, check out this Medium post: https://medium.com/@chandanbaranwal/spark-streaming-vs-flink-vs-storm-vs-kafka-streams-vs-samza-choose-your-stream-processing-91ea3f04675b
+[1] For a (slightly dated) casual read, check out this Medium post: https://medium.com/@chandanbaranwal/spark-streaming-vs-flink-vs-storm-vs-kafka-streams-vs-samza-choose-your-stream-processing-91ea3f04675b

-[2] For a more serious survey, read this IEEE paper: https://ieeexplore.ieee.org/document/8864052
+[2] For a more serious and more recent survey, read this IEEE paper: https://ieeexplore.ieee.org/document/8864052

-[3] For understanding stream processing algorithms, check out this lecture from Stanford: https://youtu.be/lfJNJD7KkTg
+[3] For understanding stream processing algorithms (frameworkless), check out this lecture from Stanford: https://youtu.be/lfJNJD7KkTg